thomasyu888/playground/cross_file_validation/README.md

 ## cross file validation

 This is a PoC around cross file validation.
-By replacing the synapse ids and the columns you want in the `validation.py` script you can achieve cross file validation to ensure values in a column in a CSV are a subset of values in the reference file.
+By specifying the synapse ids and the columns you want in the `validation.py` script you can achieve cross file validation to ensure values in a column in a CSV are a subset of values in the reference file.

 Termnology